cdaein/search-archive-zsh/README.md

 ## To dos

 - [ ] Only matching folders start with `YYMMDD` is too limiting and not applicable in many situations.
+  - One option is to look at the immediate children of the search dir.
+This still won't work if there are nested children.
 - [ ] Improve matching process.
 Currently, it is blocking due to file content search.
 - [ ] Search by file type. ex. `--filetype md`
 - [ ] Search by included package. ex. `--pkg ssam`